Contracts are the shared definitions that we define in-order to get the type-safety from the Rest API.

 };

-You can break out all the functionalities related to an entity in the services folder.
+You can break out all the functionalities related to an entity in the services

 Learn more about contracts on the TS-Rest express adapter documentation.